scaleoutsystems/fedn/docs/quickstart.rst

   --network=fedn_default \
   ghcr.io/scaleoutsystems/fedn/fedn:0.8.0-mnist-pytorch run client -in client.yaml --name client1

+Observe the API Server logs and combiner logs, you should see the client connecting.
 You are now ready to start training the model.
 In the python enviroment you installed FEDn:

 .. code:: python